Looking for Alaska (miniseries): Casting

 In October 2018, Charlie Plummer and Kristine Froseth were cast as the lead roles of the series, portraying Miles "Pudge" Halter and Alaska Young, respectively.
 In March 2019, Hulu announced six new cast members had joined the limited series; Denny Love, Jay Lee, Sofia Vassilieva, Landry Bender, Uriah Shelton, and Jordan Connor.
 The following month, Timothy Simons and Ron Cephas Jones were announced to join the cast as The Eagle and Dr. Hyde, respectively.
 In May 2019, it was reported that Rachel Matthews and Henry Zaga had been cast in recurring roles.

 Filming locations

 The series was primarily shot in Louisiana.
 Episode 1 offers a glimpse of the Piggly Wiggly in Independence.
 Miss Ann's Fast Food in Amite pops up occasionally.
 The "school" the kids attend is really Solomon Episcopal Conference Center in Loranger.

 The Audubon Zoo's elephant sculpture shows up in Episode 6.
 The Mandeville end of the Lake Pontchartrain Causeway approach crops up in Episode 7.
 The Abita Springs Town Hall plays a police station in Episode 8.

 Distribution

 In April 2020, Looking for Alaska was released in Canada on CBC Gem.

+In the UK, the series was available on BBC iPlayer from 19 October 2019.